nestdotland/docs/docs/eggs/initializing-a-module.md

 # Initializing a module

-You'll need to initialize a module with eggs in order to publish it.
+You'll need to initialize a module with eggs before publishing it.
 To do this, you need to type the following command in the root directory of your project:
 ```shell script
 eggs init
 ```